Where does the fisher cat live?

 The vast majority of fishers live in forests.
 There are a few different types of forests that fishers successfully hunt and survive in.
 Their favorite forests are pine and cold boreal forests, but they also live in mixed forests.

-Read: How do you get rid of hookworms in cats naturally?
+Read: How do you prevent eye infections in cats?

 Where do fishers live in America?